-This course introduces the student to basic video and film production.
-Emphasis is placed on the procedures and processes of preparing for and carrying out a basic narrative shoot.
+This course reinforces basic video and film production skills, while the student is introduced to more advanced video and film production techniques.
+Emphasis is placed on the procedures and processes of preparing for and carrying out a documentary or narrative shoot.
 Students act as producers-directors.
-They pitch stories, write treatments and scripts, learn pre-production techniques, discuss the role of the director and producer, produce a one-minute, three-minute, and five-minute story, and submit production books for review.
-Prerequisites: COM 103.
-Co-requisite: COM 271.
+They pitch stories, write treatments and scripts, evaluate the role of the director and producer, produce a one-minute, three-minute, and five-minute project, and submit production books for review.
+Students individually produce these projects using professional production equipment and techniques.
+They are faculty and peer reviewed, evaluated, and presented as productions ready for distribution over various student, College, and community-based media.
+Prerequisite(s): COM 107 with a 'C' or better

-COM 271 VIDEO PRODUCTION WORKSHOP ......
-1-0-2
+COM 279 DIGITAL FILMMAKING......3-2-2